Download & Installation

 1. Miniconda.
 Choose the 64-bit installer if possible.

 1. During the installation procedure, keep both checkboxes “modify the PATH” and “register Python” selected!
-If only higher Python versions are available, you can switch to a specific Python Version by typing conda install python=<version>
+If only higher Python versions are available, you can switch to a specific Python version by typing conda install python=<version>

-2. Remark: if Anaconda or Miniconda was installed previously, please check that python is registered in the environment variables.
+2. Remark: if Anaconda or Miniconda was installed previously, please check that Python is registered in the environment variables.

 2. Packages and Solver: